franciscomcm/franciscomcm.github.io/blog/developing-intra-and-interpersonal-competences.md

 ---
-title: Developing Intra- and Interpersonal competencies
+title: Developing Intra and Interpersonal competencies
 subtitle: 'Practical ways to improve our interactions with others.'
 excerpt: >-
   A successful collaboration usually requires all members to be motivated and willing to contribute to the common goal.